 Students are required to take 17 - 19 credits, depending on the courses they choose.
-Required courses include, Introduction to Criminal Justice (CJ 201), Criminology and Criminal Law (CJ 230), Criminalization (CJ 460), and Corrections (CJ 461).
+Required courses include: Introduction to Criminal Justice (CJ 201), Criminology and Criminal Law (CJ 230), Criminalization (CJ 460), and Corrections (CJ 461).
 In addition, any two of the following courses will be required as electives: Criminal Law and Procedure (CJ 330), (or Constitutional Law: Criminal Justice (POLS 431), Crime & Delinquency (CJ 406), or Deviant Behavior (CJ 407).
-The prerequisite is that the student complete at least one course in research methods in a social science, either in the student's major area of study, or if the student's major program does not require a similar course, by taking Applied Research Methods (CJ/ POLS/COMM 325).
+Student must complete at least one course in research methods in a social science, either in the student's major area of study, or if the student's major program does not require a similar course, by taking Applied Research Methods (CJ/POLS/COMM 325).